 - 1. The Degrees of Master of Engineering (MEng) and Bachelor of Engineering (BEng) may be awarded by the Senate of the University of Glasgow in the College of Science & Engineering (the College) as Degrees with Honours in such designations as may be prescribed by Regulations.
-The Degree of Bachelor of Science in Engineering (BSc (Eng)) may be awarded by the Senate of the University in the College as a Degree with Honours and as an Ordinary Degree, each in such designations as may be prescribed by Regulations. - 2.
+The Degree of Bachelor of Science in Engineering (BSc (Eng)) may be awarded by the Senate of the University in the College as a Degree with Honours in such designations as may be prescribed by Regulation, and as an Ordinary Degree. - 2.
 The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 596 "Degrees of Bachelor of Engineering, Bachelor of Science in Engineering, and Master of Engineering".
-The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - The early exit awards of Diploma of Higher Education in Engineering Studies (DipHE(Engineering Studies)) and Certificate of Higher Education in Engineering Studies (CertHE(Engineering Studies)) are also included in the Regulations.
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
+The early exit awards of Diploma of Higher Education in Engineering Studies (DipHE(Engineering Studies)) and Certificate of Higher Education in Engineering Studies (CertHE(Engineering Studies)) are also included in the Regulations.

-1. Recognition of Prior Learning
+Recognition of Prior Learning

 - 1.1 Assessed prior experiential learning cannot be counted on these degrees. - 1.2 Non-university examinations can permit entry with advanced standing.
-Such examinations give entry with advanced standing as follows: GCE Advanced level or SQA Advanced Higher in subjects and with grades as detailed in the University of Glasgow prospectus; - 1.3 a) A candidate already registered on a programme at the University may not be admitted to the MEng programme later than the start of year 4. - b) A candidate from an institution other than the University of Glasgow may not be admitted to the BEng or MEng programmes later than the start of year 3 except in accordance with the terms of an articulation agreement.
+Such examinations give entry with advanced standing as follows: GCE Advanced level or SQA Advanced Higher in subjects and with grades as detailed in the University of Glasgow prospectus; - 1.3 a) A candidate already registered on a programme at the University may not be admitted to the MEng programme later than the start of year 4.

-10 For the purposes of these regulations, a candidate admitted to a 4 year accelerated MEng programme will be considered as a direct entrant to year 2.
+&lt;sup>11 For the purposes of these regulations, a candidate admitted to a 4 year accelerated MEng programme will be considered as a direct entrant to year 2.

-c) A candidate who enters with advanced standing may be required to attend and perform satisfactorily in special courses held prior to the commencement of the academic year.
+- b) A candidate from an institution other than the University of Glasgow may not be admitted to the BEng or MEng programmes later than the start of year 3 except in accordance with the terms of an articulation agreement. - c) A candidate who enters with advanced standing may be required to attend and perform satisfactorily in special courses held prior to the commencement of the academic year.